 - Months Since Last Birthday = remainder of dividing Age in months by 12

 When the birth month and diagnosis month are the same, our estimate of age in months at diagnosis is as accurate as if day information were used in the calculation.
 However, when the months differ, our calculation is not accurate.
 For example, for a person with a January birth month and a February diagnosis month, the calculated months since last birthday would be one month.
 But in reality, it could be anywhere from 1 day to 59 days (assuming 30 days in every month).
 Therefore, in any calculated month after last birthday, about 50% of patients are in fact one month younger (assuming equal distribution of patients by birth month and diagnosis month).
 In aggregate, the number of patients with zero month is underestimated by 50% and the number of patients with 11 months is overestimated by 50%.
 Caution should be exercised in using this variable, given the limitation.

-In order to access the custom database, you must already have access to SEER research data through SEER*Stat in client-server mode.
+In order to access a specialized database, you must already have access to the latest SEER Research Plus Data.

 - Include your SEER*Stat username.

-- Add a brief description of your project and research goals in the email, including the types of analyses or statistics you will use, including how you would use treatment data, if you intend to use it.
+- Add a brief description of your project and research goals in the email, including the types of analyses or statistics you will use.